lisongxu/CSCE156-Lab-Java-Cond/readme.md

 `getMin()`	method for directions on syntax.
 3. Implement the `getSum()` method in the `Statistics` class.
 Use the other methods for direction on syntax.
-4. Expand the `src` directory, expand the `unl.soc` package, double click on the `StatisticsDemo.java` file to open it.
+4. Expand the `src/main/java` directory, expand the `unl.soc` package, double click on the `StatisticsDemo.java` file to open it.
 5. Click on the "play" button to execute `StatisticsDemo.java`, and check the output in the "console" tab